 As the scope of work under this assignment is limited to construction of SPS and Network, the baseline studies was carried out with site visit of the study area, environmental and social (E&S) sensitive receptors were identified through both site visit and review of secondary data.
 Data of environmental monitoring conducted at project site by contractor is used as baseline data.
-Area Of Influence for environmental and social studies is limited to 1 km from the SPS site.
-It is observed from the review of secondary data and validation through site visit, sensitive receptors in 1km area are mainly internal roads, hospitals, temples, parks, schools and Colleges falling under SPS-A area of influence.
-In SPS-B, National highway and State Highway is also falling with hospital, schools temples and parks.
+Area Of Influence for environmental and social studies is limited to 1 km from the SPS/APS site.
+It is observed from the review of secondary data and validation through site visit, sensitive receptors in 1km area is mainly internal roads, hospitals, temples, parks, schools and one AN College is falling under SPS-A area of influence.
 New laying of pipelines will be a localized activity on roads and lanes.
 The proposed pipeline work expected to cover 25 m per day by a single group of labour.
 So, the work is temporary for a particular place.

 Patna is the capital of Bihar.
 It is the second largest city in eastern India after Kolkata.
 It is a densely populated and fast growing city.
 It comprises of 72 municipal wards.
-The Patna Municipal Corporation

-(PMC) covers an area of 100 sq. km with population of 16.83 lacs as per 2011 census.
+The Patna Municipal Corporation (PMC) covers an area of 100 sq. km with population of 16.83 lacs as per 2011 census.
 The city is located on southern bank of river Ganga.
 The city has a very long river line surrounded on three sides by rivers - Ganga, Sone, and Punpun.
 The area does not depict any undulations in terrain.
 The city has an average elevation of 53 meters.
 The climate is influenced by tropical type.
 Maximum rainfall occurs during the monsoon in July and August.
 The city forms part of Indo-Gangetic alluvial plains and has fertile soil.
 The soil permits fast percolation of rain water, since that the ground water table in the region vary from 2-5 m bgl (below ground level) during post monsoon and 5-10 m during pre-monsoon.
 The detail of surface and ground water profile, air quality, noise, solid waste management, flora and fauna are described under this chapter.